 - Authorship projects

-If faculty are interested in authoring an O.E.R., contact O.E.R.
-Librarian Cailean Cooney at email@example.com for an individual consultation.
+Faculty interested in authoring O.E.R., contact O.E.R.
+Librarian Cailean Cooney at firstname.lastname@example.org to discuss support and funding options.

 Print this page